 Set Up Cloud Systems

-Disaster recovery is one of the best features of a cloud-based system.
+Disaster recovery is why cloud-based systems are the preferred choice for IT professionals.
 If you have to work from a different location, you want to be certain you can access key business systems and data from mobile devices.
 This may include payroll, CRM, and HR systems.
 If you haven’t converted such systems to the cloud, now is the time.

-The aftermath of a major weather event isn’t the time to figure out what your contractual obligations are when it comes to your assets and locations.
-Review your contracts with vendors, insurance providers, and landlords.
+The aftermath of a major storm isn’t the time to figure out what your contractual obligations are.
+Proactively review your contracts with vendors, insurance providers, and landlords.
 There should be specific callouts for weather-related events, damages, and complete loss.
-If not, contact the contract owners directly to find out what their clauses are in the event of a hurricane or related weather catastrophes.
-It’s also a good idea to make a note of the contact information for each.
+If not, notify contract owners directly to find out what their weather-related clauses are.

 Map Evacuation Routes